Paralegal Bachelor’s Degree

 Individuals with bachelor’s degrees in paralegal studies are professionals in the legal field and must conduct themselves in a professional and ethical manner.
 Undergraduate paralegal programs usually include specific coursework on legal ethics and professional communication skills, such as business writing and teamwork.

-The University of New Haven offers an ABA-approved Bachelor of Science degree in Legal Studies with a concentration in paralegalism that can be completed full-time or part-time.
+The University of New Haven offers an ABA-approved Bachelor of Science (BS) degree in Legal Studies with a concentration in Paralegal Studies that can be completed full-time or part-time.
 The program boasts interdisciplinary and global perspectives on local and global legal issues with a required internship and an optional study abroad experience.
 At least 124 credits are necessary to graduate including the university’s liberal arts core and the legal studies major.
-The paralegalism concentration includes courses such as Civil Procedure II – Litigation, Mock Trial, and Advanced Investigative Techniques.
+The Paralegal Studies concentration includes courses such as Legal Research and Writing; Legal Ethics and Prof Responsibility; Administrative Law and Regulation; and Legal Investigation.
 Applicants can request to live in a designated Pre-Law community during the first year of the program if they would like to live with other students interested in various legal careers, including further legal study.
-The university also offers a minor in paralegal studies, an associate’s degree in paralegal studies, and a paralegal certificate program.
+Other concentrations available for the BS in Legal Studies are Public Affairs and Dispute Resolution.
+The university also offers a minor in Legal Studies, an Associate of Science in Legal Studies, and a Paralegal Studies Certificate program.

-Hampton University offers a four-year Bachelor of Arts in Paralegal Studies fully online through the Hampton U Online portal.
-This university is designated by the US Department of Education as an Historically-Black College or University and was ranked 3rd among such institutions in the 2018 US News & World Report ranking.
+Hampton University offers a four-year Bachelor of Arts (BA) in Paralegal Studies fully online through the Hampton U Online portal.
+This university is designated by the US Department of Education as a Historically-Black College or University (HBCU).
 The program requires the completion of 122 credit hours including the liberal arts core, paralegal requirements, and electives.
-Paralegal courses include Legal Research, Introduction to Administrative Law, and Business Organizations and are offered online using the Blackboard platform.
+Paralegal courses include Legal Research; Introduction to Administrative Law; and Litigations and Trial Practice, which are offered online using the Blackboard platform.
 Students also complete an internship.
 Hampton University offers extensive support for individuals serving in the military who wish to complete their degrees online, including experiential and work experience credit, flexible course schedules, and tuition assistance programs.

-The Department of Social and Behavioral Science at Saint Mary-of-the-Woods College is home to the Bachelor of Arts degree with a paralegal studies major.
+The Department of Social and Behavioral Science at Saint Mary-of-the-Woods College (SMWC) is home to the Bachelor of Arts (BA) degree with a Paralegal Studies major.
 Students must complete the Woods Core liberal arts requirements as well as 51 credits for the major consisting of 39 required credits and 12 elective credits.
 The university offers a range of online degree programs through its Woods Online campus, so students in the online paralegal degree program can access many different electives in addition to the required paralegal courses.
-Required courses include Legal Communication, Interviewing and Investigation, and Theories of Liability.
-Electives include Mediation/Alternative Dispute Resolution, CSI: Crime Scene Investigation, and Women and the Law.
+Required courses include Legal Communication; Interviewing and Investigation; and Theories of Liability.
+Electives include Mediation/Alternative Dispute Resolution; CSI: Crime Scene Investigation; and Women and the Law.
 Students must also complete at least 150 hours of supervised practicum either during the summer or part-time during the academic year.
-Prospective applicants can also consider the college’s associate degree program in paralegal studies or the certificate program for those who already have a bachelor’s degree in another subject.
+Prospective applicants can also consider SMWC’s 45-credit Associate of Arts in Paralegal Studies program or the 36-credit Post-Baccalaureate Certificate program in Paralegal Studies for those who already have a bachelor’s degree in another subject.

-For students with no prior paralegal training, William Woods University offers the chance to enter directly into a four-year degree program and complete a Bachelor of Science in Paralegal Studies entirely online.
+For students with no prior paralegal training, William Woods University offers the chance to enter directly into a four-year degree program and complete a Bachelor of Science (BS) in Paralegal Studies entirely online.
 The curriculum includes 42 paralegalism credits organized in a set sequence as part of the university’s 122-credit degree requirements.
 The program aims to help students build a foundation in legal studies before progressing to more advanced coursework.
-Courses include Law and Paralegalism, Civil Practice, and Constitutional Issues.
-Students must also complete a practicum and capstone project.
-Six start dates are offered throughout the year.
+Courses include Law and Paralegalism; Civil Practice; Constitutional Issues; and Tort Law.
+Students must also complete a practicum and capstone project towards the end of the program.
+Courses are offered in eight-week blocks, allowing new students to enter the program at various points throughout the year.
 Applicants must submit an online application with high school transcripts and ACT or SAT scores for consideration.
 The university may accept credit for previous experience, including military service, related workplace training, or volunteer training.

 Jobs with a Bachelor’s Degree in Paralegal Studies